Posted: 08/13/2012 | August 13th, 2012

 Well, as you can probably guess from the title of this blog post, I’m not moving to Stockholm anymore.

 I became the latest victim of Sweden’s crappy housing system.
 In Sweden, they don’t build apartments to meet demand, so there are always more people who want a place than places exist.
-This is especially true in Stockholm, since most people want to live here.
-For Swedes, if you want to rent a place, you have to get on a list — and there is also a minimum number of points you need, which determines your place on the list.
+This is especially true in Stockholm since most people want to live here.
+For Swedes, if you want to rent a place, you have to get on a list.
+There’s also a minimum number of points you need, which determines your place on the list.
 Or the type of place you can get.

 I’m not really sure.

 It’s all very confusing.
 I have no idea how Swedes “get” points.
 I just know that miracles are usually involved.
-One of my friends had her sister rent an apartment for her because the sister had “points”.
+One of my friends had her sister rent an apartment for her because her sister had “points.”
 One of the girls who works at my hostel just put herself and her fiancé on this list.
-They will be first in line to get the next available place 15 years from now.
+They’ll be first in line to get the next available place 15 years from now.
 It’s so bad, people will put their newborns on the list so they can have an apartment by the time they become adults.

 Why is it this way?
 No idea.
-Even the Swedes complain about it and they seem to be at a loss to try to explain the system to me.
+Even the Swedes complain about it, and they seem to be at a loss to explain the system to me.
 “It’s just the way it is,” they say.
 The right-leaning, more market-based party doesn’t want to change the laws any time soon either.
-Add the fact that Stockholm doesn’t build new places to meet demand and you have a recipe for a city with no housing.
-Sure, this keeps the city old and historic but it’s a pain the ass.
-I don’t understand why they don’t throw up some high rises on the outskirts of town where people might not notice so much.
+Add the fact that Stockholm doesn’t build new places to meet demand, and you have a recipe for a city with no housing.
+Sure, this keeps the city old and historic, but it’s a pain the ass.
+I don’t understand why they don’t throw up some high-rises on the outskirts of town where people might not notice so much.

 So that’s the first problem I’m facing.

-Over the last month, I’ve found a few places but they were either too short term, too expensive, or the owners fell through.
+Over the last month, I’ve found a few places, but they were either too short-term or too expensive, or the owners fell through.

-One of the reasons I wanted to move to Stockholm is because I want to settle down, have some roots, a routine, go to the gym, and do all that other “normal” stuff people do.
+One of the reasons I wanted to move to Stockholm is because I want to settle down, have some roots, build a routine, go to the gym, and do all that other “normal” stuff people do.
 But after a month here, I find myself in stasis.
-I’m not moving forward and without a firm place to live, I don’t want to commit to putting money into a gym or Swedish classes.
+I’m not moving forward, and without a firm place to live, I don’t want to put money into a gym or Swedish classes.

 I have no regrets.

-On September 2nd, I’m flying to Portugal for a few weeks before going to Spain.
-I have two conferences in September – one in Portugal, another in Spain.
+On September 2, I’m flying to Portugal for a few weeks before going to Spain.
+I have two conferences in September: one in Portugal, another in Spain.
 After that, I’ll head to southern France and then Copenhagen.
-I have a flight booked to the United States on October 10th.
-I haven’t decided if I’ll be on it or if I’ll change the dates but for now, I’m going to do a little traveling.
+I have a flight booked to the United States on October 10.
+I haven’t decided if I’ll be on it or if I’ll change the dates, but for now, I’m going to do a little traveling.

-I am looking forward to putting down some roots but it looks like that is just going to have to wait a bit longer.
-On the flip side, it looks like I am heading home sooner than expected.
+I’m looking forward to putting down some roots, but it looks like that’s just going to have to wait a bit longer.
+On the flip side, it looks like I’m heading home sooner than expected.